nestorzamili/WhatsApp-Web-JS/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the `LICENSE` file for more details.